ISISComputingGroup/ibex_user_manual/doc/gui/Menu-Bar.rst

     1. From ``Run-Control`` menu, select the block you would like to change and click ``Edit Host Configuration`` to change the settings.

 The :doc:`Blocks-and-Groups` page describes how blocks under run-control are shown in the GUI.

+Alert on blocks settings
+   1. Selecting the "Alert on blocks settings" menu item displays a dialog showing us blocks in current configuration and the facilitates configuring the alert parameters for individual blocks.
+   2. The dialog also shows the emails and mobiles configured for receiving the alerts.
+We can change change these values.
+   3. We can also send a test message of our choice.
+This message is changed by the server, once a new alert condition happens.

 Preferences Menu
 ----------------